Guillermo-Martin/noteTaker/README.md

 ## Description
 The following application allows a user to take notes using Express.
-When a user goes to the following website [Note Taker](https://immense-dusk-60188.herokuapp.com/), the user can click on the "Get Started" button to create, view, edit, save, and delete notes.
+When a user goes to the following website [Note Taker](https://immense-dusk-60188.herokuapp.com/), the user can click on the "Get Started" button to create, view, save, and delete notes.

 ## Technologies